mythril-forge/homebrew-spells/spells/level-2/darkvision.md

 ---

 ## Description
 You touch a willing creature to grant it the ability to see in the dark.
-For the duration, that creature has darkvision out to a range of 60 feet.
+For the duration, that creature has darkvision.

 ---

-**Classes:** druid, ranger, sorcerer, wizard, artificer, artificer (revisited)
+**Classes:** druid, ranger, sorcerer, wizard, artificer

 **Sources:** PHB, page 230